 A jewellery studio specializing in repurposing YOUR GOLD and diamonds.
 We also create alternative Engagement and Wedding bands.

 To schedule an appointment please email or call.

 Elora Sculpture Project

-The Elora Sculpture Project is an outdoor exhibition running from May to October in the downtown BIA (Business Improvement Assoc.) area.
-An information plaque is presented with each piece and a separate walking tour flyer is available.
+Elora Sculpture Project is an outdoor art exhibition running from May-October throughout downtown Elora and Fergus.
+An information plaque is presented with each piece and a separate map is available or visit www.elorasculpture.ca

 An outdoor installation on the side of the Elora Post Office building is the simple story of a letter written, sent and received, in three separate panels.
 The work, proposed by local artist Marilyn Koop was commissioned by the Post Office in the late 1990’s.
 Restored in 2013 by the Elora Arts Council as a memorial to Marilyn.